Obsessive Compulsive Disorder in Children

 -A choice.
 If they could stop, they would.

--Something someone likes; such as being clean or organized.
+-Something someone likes; such as “I love being clean or organized”, more like “I have to be clean and organized”.

 -An adjective.
 When people say “I’m SO OCD!
 I love having my room all neat and tidy”, it potentially hurts and shames people who really struggle with OCD because they feel significant anxiety and fear if they don’t engage in the ritual or compulsion.